numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 Currently ``np.dtype`` is a Python class with its instances being the ``np.dtype(">float64")``, etc. instances.
 To set the actual behaviour of these instances, a prototype instance is stored globally and looked up based on the ``dtype.typenum``.
-This prototype instance is then copied (if necessary) and modified for endianess.
+The singleton is used where possible.
+Where required it is copied and modified, for instance to change endianess.
-For parametric datatypes (strings, void, datetime, and timedelta) additionally the string lengths, fields, or datetime unit needs to be set.
+For parametric datatypes (strings, void, datetime, and timedelta) additionally the string lengths, fields, or datetime unit needs to be set, so they create another instance rather than using a singleton.
 All current datatypes within NumPy further support setting a metadata field during creation which can be set to an arbitrary dictionary value, but seems rarely used in practice (one recent and prominent user is h5py).